This chapter describes how to monitor Oracle Database for Windows.

 If no data or Oracle Database objects appear in the Objects list of the Add to (Chart, Alert, Log, Report) dialog, then:

-Ensure that Oracle Database is.
+Ensure that Oracle Database instance is up.
 If it is not, then exit Oracle Counters for Windows Performance Monitor, and start the database.

-If the database is but no data or Oracle Database objects appear, then check the error file for Oracle Counters for Windows Performance Monitor:
+If the database instance is up but no data or Oracle Database objects appear, then check the error file for Oracle Counters for Windows Performance Monitor:

 If the log file indicates an invalid host string or password, then check the registry for correct values for